Health in Iran: Obesity

 In 1988, Iran was one of the top seven countries with the highest rate of childhood obesity.
 In 2005, 33.7% of adults were at risk of developing metabolic syndrome.
 Eight million Iranians already live with this syndrome.
 In 1995, 24.7% of boys and 26.8% of girls age 6 were overweight.

 One of the major reasons for increased obesity is urbanization.
 In 2005, an average Iranian citizen consumed 42 liters of soda per year, as well as 40% more carbohydrates, 30% more fat, and 40% more food than the body needs.
 The greater availability of fast food and junk food in combination with a low activity lifestyle has contributed to the obesity trend.
 Other factors include the impact of technology and a high consumption of rice and bread.
 Many families with a moderate income are limited in the foods they are able to afford, resulting in a higher incidence of obese children.
 However, childhood obesity is not a concern because it is believed that these children will outgrow their fatness as they age.
 The health impact of childhood obesity is unknown.

 The tendency of obesity is increasing among children.
 The outbreak of obesity is increasing amid both girls and boys in civic area but sometimes it shows decrease in boys and girls in rustic area.
 Overweight should be observed as a preference and to be considered in relation with expansion of the different areas and districts.

 Physical fitness

 As an additional measure of public health and inefficient food distribution, about thirteen percent of the young people are classified as obese, according to the United Nations FAO sources.
-According to the government of Iran, about 60 percent of Iranians are overweight and 35 percent of women and 15 percent of men suffer from obesity in Iran.
+According to the government of Iran, about 60 percent of Iranians are overweight and 35 percent of women and 15 percent of men have obesity in Iran.
 Despite the young age of many Iranians, only 20 percent of Iranians are physically active while the world average is 60 percent.
 30% of Iranian youths never play any sports.